andersgom/norep-app/README.md

 ### **Data gathering**

 The data was taken from videos of my own workouts, assisted by a certified Crossfit coach, and online videos to train the model with more diverse body shapes and environments.
-To identify each position I made manual labelling.
-The output dataset is composed by coordinates of 33 points, being each one of them a different body part.
+To identify each position, I made manual labelling.
+The output dataset is composed of the coordinates of 33 points, each one of them a different body part.

 <br>

 ### **The model**

-Because the data is composed by coordinate points, I used a `K-Nearest Neighbors (KNN)` algorithm  for the model, tuning the hyperparamenters to give more priority to the points that are closer to each other.
-To improve the model, I did signal boosting on the model by reaching out fitness professionals.
+Because the data is composed of coordinate points, I used a `K-Nearest Neighbors (KNN)` algorithm for the model, tuning the hyperparameters to give more priority to the points that are closest to each other.
+To improve the model, I did signal boosting on the model by reaching out to fitness professionals.

 <br>